greensoftwarelab/cryptobenchmark/README.md

 ## Benchmarking Guide

 1. Use a factory-reset Android device / image and connect it to the workstation via USB.
+The device must be unlockable without any authentication

 2. Manually Disable all sensors of the device (GPS, Bluetooth), except the WI-FI